+- board and management quality and integrity,

+- board structure,

 - ownership and shareholder rights,

 - remuneration packages,

 - auditing and financial reporting,

 - stakeholder governance.

+practices include sound management structures, employee relations, remuneration of staff and tax compliance.
 The list is however not inclusive of all indicators used to measure good governance practices, and a full list can be found on our website.
 To assess each entities performance against the indicators, two steps are followed:

-- 1) A data-driven analysis where the Investment Manager's external data providers provide a score which gives an indication on how the investee companies perform in relation to the Sub-Fund's defintion of good governance practices, measured by the specific indicators.
-The Sub-Fund will not invest in any company assessed to be non-compliant with the prinicples of good governance. - 2) Internal qualitative assessment where the dedicated team assesses the seriousness of the breach that either has or may take place.
+1) A data-driven analysis where the Investment Manager's external data providers provide a score which gives an indication on how the investee companies perform in relation to the Sub-Fund's definition of good governance practices, measured by the specific indicators.
+The Sub-Fund will not invest in any company assessed to be non-compliant with the prinicples of good governance.

+2) Internal qualitative assessment where the dedicated team assesses the seriousness of the breach that either has or may take place.
 This assessment is based on a qualitative assessment where factors such as geography, sector and the individual incident are considered.
 The Sub-Fund will not exclude companies based on operations in specific countries but will assess the manner in which they run their business in the countries where they operate.
 The Investment Manager will screen all investments in a norm-based exclusion assessment, which means that it will not invest if the investee companies have contributed or are involved with violations of its criteria for good governance practices.